afarabee/aistorygenerator/README.md

     * **Context Aware:** The AI is aware of the current story state and strictly adheres to UI capabilities.

 ### 🔌 Advanced Integrations
-* **Azure DevOps (ADO):** Pushes finalized stories as PBIs with the configured Project and Team, selected Iteration Path, selected story points, formatted bullet points for Acceptance Criteria, and auto-tagging (e.g., `chatgpt`).
+* **Azure DevOps (ADO):** Pushes finalized stories as PBIs with the configured Area Path, selected Iteration Path, selected story points, formatted bullet points for Acceptance Criteria, and auto-tagging (e.g., `chatgpt`).
 * **GitHub RAG Pipeline:** Connects to your repository to "Generate Developer Notes."
 The system analyzes your codebase to append relevant file paths, code patterns, and implementation steps directly to the story description.

 ### 🕰️ Version Management